modaslam/musicapp-project/musicapp-frontend/README.md

 - **React Query:** Utilized for fetching, caching, and updating data in the background, enhancing the user experience by making the application more responsive.
 - **Lodash:** A modern JavaScript utility library delivering modularity, performance, & extras.

+## Implemented Features
+- Page for adding a song with success and error alert notifications.
+- Page for infinite scroll of songs (with increments of 10 songs).
+- Page for viewing songs with pagination.
+Includes filtering by artist(partial search) and year(full search).
+Can be sorted in ascending or descending order.
+- Modal to show further song details upon clicking a song in the song list.

 ## Getting Started

 ### Prerequisites